wp-plugins/simple-course-creator/readme.txt

 1. Upload `simple-course-creator` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Create a an unlimitied number of courses under the WordPress 'Posts' menu
+3. Create an unlimited number of courses under the WordPress 'Posts' menu
 4. Add single posts to a course on the post edit screen or the manage posts screen

 Follow Simple Course Creator on [Github](https://github.com/sdavis2702/simple-course-creator)